-- From the Country list, select the country in which you are using your phone.
-This way the country code and the prefix of the area code are automatically set (in International Prefix / Area Code and Local Prefix fields). - In the Local Area Code field, enter the area code for your town without a prefix (maximum 8 figures 0-9, , #, R, P, r, p), e.g. 131 (for Edinburgh). - Select Yes next to Predial area code for local calls through VoIP to activate the function.
+- ▶ From the Country list, select the country in which you are using your phone.
+This way the country code and the prefix of the area code are automatically set (in the International Prefix / Area Code and Local Prefix fields). - ▶ In the Local Area Code field, enter the area code for your town without a prefix, e.g. 20 (for London). - Select Yes next to Predial area code for local calls through VoIP to activate the function.